|

 care providers today understand that we don't just watch children...

 that is babysitting, one of the larger insults to our profession.
-We

-care for children and support families.
+We care for children and support families.
 Child development, discipline,

-self esteem, and social skills are a few areas in which families are
+self-esteem, and social skills are a few areas in which families are

 approaching us for support.
-This workshop discusses child care not as
+This workshop discusses child care not

-specialists that support our most delicate resource, families.
+experienced specialists that support our most delicate resource, families.

 1/2 - 1 hour (return to topic menu)